development

 CDN Caching

 Apple caches AASA files through its own CDN.
-After updating the file, changes can take up to 24 hours to propagate.
-During development, use the ?mode=developer suffix on your Associated Domains entitlement to bypass the cache.
+After an update, changes can take up to 24 hours to propagate.
+During development, append ?mode=developer to your Associated Domains entitlement to bypass the CDN cache.

 Common Mistakes